Alopez6991/Drone_AVL_UNR/First_Flight_Instructions.md

 Increase the value of the left stick and the robot will take off, put it back to the middle right after.
 Check if it is able to keep its position.

+After you are done with your first flight try [Offboard Setpoint Position]()